Ample completions of OMs and CUOMs

 \centerline{$^{1}$LIS, Aix-Marseille Universit\'e, CNRS, and Universit\'e de Toulon} \centerline{Facult\'e des Sciences de Luminy, F-13288 Marseille Cedex 9, France} \centerline{ {\sf \{victor.chepoi,kolja.knauer,manon.philibert\}@lis-lab.fr} }

 \centerline{$^{2}$Departament de Matem\`atiques i Inform\`atica, Universitat de Barcelona (UB),} \centerline{Barcelona, Spain}

-{ {\bf Abstract} This paper considers completions of COMs (complexes oriented matroids) to ample partial cubes of the same VC-dimension.
+{ {\bf Abstract} This paper considers completions of tope graphs of COMs (complexes of oriented matroids) to ample partial cubes of the same VC-dimension.
 We show that these exist for OMs (oriented matroids) and CUOMs (complexes of uniform oriented matroids).
-This implies that OMs and CUOMs satisfy the sample compression conjecture -- one of the central open questions of learning theory.
-We conjecture that every COM can be completed to an ample partial cube without increasing the VC-dimension.}
+This implies that tope graphs of OMs and CUOMs satisfy the sample compression conjecture -- one of the central open questions of learning theory.
+We conjecture that the tope graph of every COM can be completed to an ample partial cube without increasing the VC-dimension.}